 Engaged Physics and Astronomy takes what you’re learning in your courses and puts it into practice through internships, research, study away, winter term, career exploration, and beyond.

-Ways Physics and Astronomy Majors Rise
+Ways Physics Majors Rise

 - Research projects range from the small scale of magnetic nanoparticles to the large scale of pulsars and galaxies; from computation of building energy efficiency to tests of general relativity; from experiments with precision atomic spectroscopy to the pursuit of gas storage materials and the theoretical exploration of the fundamentals of quantum mechanics.